hgdeoro/tcpnetlock/README.rst

 some potential concurrent, distributed actions, are not executed concurrently.
 For example:

- * database migrations: just one Pod in the Kubernetes cluster should be able to apply the database migrations
+* **database migrations**: just one Pod in the Kubernetes cluster should be able to apply the database migrations
- * for batch jobs, different workers could be working on the same resource, this can be avoided with this lock mechanism
+* for **batch jobs**, different workers could be working on the same resource, this can be avoided with this lock mechanism

 Of course, Zookeeper is a MUCH BETTER solution, but that's too much for my use cases...